 Add the balsamic vinegar to the saucepan and bring it to a gentle boil over medium heat

 Reduce the heat to low.
-Let it simmer for 12-15 minutes, or until reduced by ½ to ⅔.
+Let balsamic vinegar simmer over low heat for 12-15 minutes, or until reduced by ½ to ⅔.

 The reduction is done when you dip the back of a spoon into the liquid and it slowly drips off.
 You’re looking for a syrupy consistency.